The Place Bedford was originally a Boys’ Club, built in the late 1960’s on land leased for 75 years from Bedford Borough Council.

 Sadly, over time interest in the activities provided by youth clubs waned and slowly the building fell into some disrepair despite the valiant efforts of the people who were in charge of the club.
 During the latter part of the 1990’s it was used by bands for rehearsal and sometimes for dances.

-Discussions were had with The National Association of Boys’ and Girls’ Clubs, also a charity, and which had the ultimate responsibility for the lease, the Borough and The Charity Commission to enable the lease to be assigned to the Trust as a number of terms needed to be negotiated, not least to enable us to use the building as a theatre and to sell alcohol!
+Discussions were held with The National Association of Boys’ and Girls’ Clubs, (which had the ultimate responsibility for the lease), Bedford Borough Council and The Charity Commission to enable the lease to be assigned to us.
+A number of terms needed to be negotiated to enable us to use the building as a theatre and to sell alcohol!

 Unfortunately, before any of the legal requirements could be concluded, the building was vandalised not once but twice within a week which meant that the original budget had to be revised upwards, especially as the rooms upstairs had all been damaged to such an extent that were unusable.
 Fortunately, the trustees were able to identify a funder who was able to provide the additional funds needed and the grant from the Harpur Trust enabled the trustees to raise funds from other groups, organisations and trusts and the project got off the ground in March 2002 with a programme of substantial internal modifications.
 These included the conversion of the upper floor into rehearsal and meeting rooms and the main ground floor area (in which the boxing ring had once stood) into a fully-equipped 130-seat theatre in a thrust configuration with associated foyer and dressing-room facilities.